-When changes are made to the AIS scheme it is important that industry, AISs, AEs and the general public are aware of the changes to ensure compliance.
-To make this process as transparent as possible, the department will post information about changes and updates to the Information Sheet for scheme changes and updates (Information sheet 10) available on the 'Information Sheet' section of this page from the first of each month.
+When changes are made to the AIS scheme, it is important that industry, AISs, approved examiners and the general public are aware of the changes.
+To make this process as transparent as possible, the department posts information about changes and updates to the AIS information sheet for scheme changes and updates from the first of each month.

-It is also recommended that you regularly check changes to vehicle standards to ensure you keep up to date with any changes to vehicle standards.
+It is also recommended that you regularly check the vehicle standards webpage to ensure that you keep up to date with changes to vehicle standards.